 While the Five-Year Capital Plan provides a comprehensive view of the NEC’s immediate infrastructure needs, it does not assess the long-term role of rail in the region, define and evaluate various service and routing alternatives, or perform environmental impact analyses.
 Instead, these tasks are objectives of NEC FUTURE.

 The FRA has coordinated closely with the NEC Commission throughout the NEC FUTURE process.
 One part of this collaboration has been in developing the No Action Alternative for NEC FUTURE.
-The No Action Alternative provides a baseline for comparison with the Action Alternatives evaluated in the Tier 1 Draft EIS and with the Preferred Alternative evaluated in the Tier 1 Final EIS.
+The No Action Alternative provides a baseline for comparison with the Action Alternatives that are being evaluated in the Tier 1 Environmental Impact Statement.
 It includes funded projects, as well as mandated projects (funded or unfunded) and unfunded projects necessary to keep the railroad running.
 Many of the projects included in the NEC Commission’s Five-Year Capital Plan meet these criteria, and are therefore, included in the No Action Alternative.

 The NEC FUTURE Service Development Plan, expected to be completed in 2017, will help guide the investment strategy and project prioritization of future investment throughout the NEC.
 Accordingly, subsequent annual updates to the Five-Year Capital Plan developed and adopted by the NEC Commission will reflect the investment strategy and framework provided by the NEC FUTURE planning process.